-Drone attack on U.S. troops intercepted in Iraq, heightening fears of a regional conflagration
+Drone attack on base hosting US troops intercepted in Iraq, heightening fears of a broader conflict

 “These evil people must leave the country.
 Otherwise, they will taste the fire of hell in this world before the afterlife,” the statement said.

 No group claimed responsibility for the first drone attack Wednesday.
-A U.S. defense official, speaking on condition of anonymity because they were not authorized to comment to the press, confirmed the attack and interception but would not say which base was targeted.
+A U.S. defense official, who wasn’t authorized to comment to the media and spoke on condition of anonymity, confirmed the attack on the al-Asad military base in western Iraq.

-Tashkil al-Waritheen, another Iranian-backed militia, claimed responsibility in a statement for a second drone attack, which they said had targeted the al-Harir airbase in northern Iraq.
+Tashkil al-Waritheen, another Iranian-backed militia, claimed responsibility in a statement for a second drone attack, which it said had targeted the al-Harir airbase in northern Iraq.
 U.S. officials did not immediately comment on the claim of a second attack.

 Also on Wednesday, Iran-allied groups in Iraq announced that they had formed a “joint operations room” to help Hamas in its war effort.

-Two officials with Iranian-backed militias in Iraq, who spoke on condition of anonymity because they were not authorized to speak publicly about the issue, said that the armed groups were on alert and prepared to join the battle, but that Iran had not yet given approval for them to open a new front.
-Leadership figures from some of the factions are now in Lebanon and Syria in case they get orders to proceed, one of the officials said.
+Two officials with Iranian-backed militias in Iraq, who spoke on condition of anonymity because they were not authorized to speak publicly about the issue, confirmed the attacks on the two bases Wednesday and said the armed groups were on alert and prepared to join the wider battle against Israel, but that Iran had not yet given approval for them to open a new front.
+Leaders from some of the factions are now in Lebanon and Syria in case they get orders to proceed, one of the officials said.

-Officials with the U.S. embassy in Baghdad declined to comment.
+Officials with the U.S. Embassy in Baghdad declined to comment.

-Associated Press staff writer Bassem Mroue contributed to this report.
-Copp reported from Washington and Abdul-Zahra reported from Boston.
+Copp reported from Washington and Abdul-Zahra from Boston.
+Associated Press writer Bassem Mroue contributed to this report.